askarthur/arthur_client_exercise/README.md

 ## Welcome!

 Thanks for your time and interest in joining Arthur.
-The purpose of this exercise is to inform a constructive discusion of your programming style and techniques in React Native.
+The purpose of this exercise is to inform a constructive discussion of your programming style and techniques in React Native.
 Hopefully, it also shows how we think about engineering and product development at Arthur.

 We hope that you can complete this exercise in roughly **two hours or less**.
-It's not a hard limit, but we don't want you spending too much of your time when we see that the point of the exercise is to kick-off a healthy discission.
+It's not a hard limit, but we don't want you spending too much of your time when we see that the point of the exercise is to kick-off a healthy discussion.

 ## The Exercise